What Are Botox and Botox Cosmetic?

 Botox has become a household name due to its extensive safety record, history of efficacy, and widespread use.
-Despite popular belief, “Botox” is not a generic name for botulinum toxin; rather, Botox is the name of the specific industry-leading product produced by Allergan.
+Despite popular belief, Botox is not a generic term used to describe the variety of botulinum toxin products; instead, it stands for the specific industry-leading product produced by Allergan.

-As a neurotoxin, Botox Cosmetic is an excellent product for the treatment of facial lines and wrinkles, as it relaxes the subcutaneous muscles.
-Treatments take just a few minutes and it is a great way to incentivize new clients.
+As a neurotoxin, Botox Cosmetic is an excellent product for treating facial lines and wrinkles, as it relaxes the subcutaneous muscles.
+Treatments take just a few minutes and are a great way to incentivize new clients.

 Botox Cosmetic preparations are available only to licensed prescribers.
 Botulinum toxin type A products carry significant health risks in the hands of unlicensed practitioners, and the products themselves are subjected to rigorous manufacturing and post-production verification.

 Any attempt to circumvent these protections is dangerous for patients and carries significant medico-legal peril for practitioners.